Claim now 0800 923 2080

 How long will it take to make a claim?

-The substandard implant was placed by a dentist who has since retired.
 Can you sue a retired dentist?

+You can sue a retired dentist, as long as your claim is not statute barred.
 By law, all dentists must be registered with the General Dental Council (GDC), and must have appropriate indemnity and insurance arrangements in place; this allows patients to seek any compensation they may be entitled to.

 Therefore, even after a dentist retires they will still be responsible for the treatment which was carried out when they were practising as a dentist.